Spike433/ferDIPL/subjects/Summer/INTSTV/labosi_2023/solutions/README.md

 # What is implemented

-Everything besides sending message to mqtt broker and from broker to r1.
+Everything besides sending message to mqtt broker and from broker to r1 when acceleraction is 0.

 Also, it is possible to send manually from R1 to R2 in order to display it in serial console so you could potenially fake it 😉